Non-Hermiticity and Universality

 In this paper, we have studied the statistical properties of the eigenvalues of non-Hermitian systems.
-We find that the evolution of the eigenvalues is governed by an equation in which system-dependence enters only through the evolution parameter $Y-Y_0$ related to complexity of the system.
-It is possible that widely different systems with different values of the distribution parameters may share a same $Y-Y_0$-value.
-Such systems will thus have similar statistical featurs which indiactes an underlying universality in the distribution of the eigenvalues of non-hermitian operators.
+We find that the distribution of the eigenvalues is governed by a diffusion equation in which system-dependence enters only through the evolution parameter $ \Lambda \propto Y-Y_0$ related to complexity of the system.
+The spectral correlators for a given NHRE also depend only on the associated $\Lambda$ value.
+It is possible that widely different systems with different values of the distribution parameters may share a same $\Lambda$-value.
+Such systems will thus have similar statistical featurs.
 Furthermore as the eigenvalue distribution for each complex system appears as a general state of CS system, any two such states, for example $\psi(Y_1)$ and $\psi(Y_2)$, being related by "time" evolution operator $U(Y_2, Y_1)$, the eigenvalue distributions of the complex systems corresponding to $Y_1$ and $Y_2$ will also be connected.
 This would also reflect in their physical properties based on spectral fluctuations e.g conductance (assuming existence of ergodicity, that is, ensemble averages same as spectral averages).

-A detailed investigation of CS hamiltonian in arbitrary dimension can therefore give a lot of useful information about variety of complex systems and is therefore very much desirable. .....
+The apperance of CS Hamiltonain is not restricted only to the spectral properties; it has been known to manifest itself in other properties of complex systems too \cite{cpm}.
+A detailed investigation of CS hamiltonian in arbitrary dimension can therefore give a lot of useful information about variety of complex systems and is very much desirable. .....